habiblawal1/NFT-Ticket-Application/README.md

 ## ERC165

 Its used to see if another contract that you are talking to implements a certain interface.
 Again its another must have requirement for the conctract to be able to receive ERC1155 tokens.

+//TODO
+How do I solve issue if multiple users hacking the system by creating loads of duplicate events - I guess by showing eventID which can't be duplicated